 - Using your French tax number

 The French tax number is also known as the SPI number (Simplification des Procedures d’Imposition).
-It is the tax reference number in France issued by the French tax authorities at the General-Directorate of Public Finance to all individuals paying taxes in France.
+It is the tax reference number in France from the French tax authorities at the General-Directorate of Public Finance to all individuals paying taxes in France.

-The French SPI number is found on income tax notices, property tax notices and income tax declaration forms in France.
-It is a 13-digit number that starts with a 0, 1, 2 or 3.
+The French SPI number is on income tax notices, property tax notices, and income tax declaration forms in France.
+It is a 13-digit number that starts with a 0, 1, 2, or 3.
 The French tax identification number for businesses and charities is the SIREN number.
-This is a unique 9-digit number issued at the point of registration.
+This is a unique 9-digit number that you receivee at the point of registration.

 The INSEE number in France

-Similar to some other countries such as the UK, tax numbers in France are separate from other identification numbers such as social security numbers.
-The general identification number in France is the National Registration Number – also known as the INSEE code or the social security number – which is a 15-digit number issued to all residents for national identification, social security and health insurance purposes.
-The INSEE code is found on the French health insurance card (carte vitale).
+Tax numbers in France are separate from other identification numbers such as social security numbers.
+The general identification number in France is the National Registration Number – or INSEE code or the social security number.
+This is a 15-digit number for national identification, social security, and health insurance purposes.
+The INSEE code is on the French health insurance card (carte vitale).

 The INSEE code in France is administrated by the French National Institute of Statistics and Economic Studies (INSEE) and issued by L’Assurance Maladie (Ameli).

-A French tax identification number is required by all individuals and organisations with a tax obligation in France, whether resident or non-resident.
-It is not a legal requirement to have a tax number in France and you won’t be prosecuted for not having one, but without one, you will not be registered as a taxpayer in France.
-This may lead to you experiencing problems carrying out certain financial activities in France as well as your tax liabilities and tax-related benefits not being calculated correctly.
-Having a tax number in France will also enable you to register with the online tax portal, submit your French tax return and pay your taxes online.
+A French tax identification number is necessary for all individuals and organizations with a tax obligation in France.
+It is not a legal requirement to have a tax number in France; authorities don’t go after expats that don’t have one.
+However, without one, you cannot register as a taxpayer in France.
+This may lead to problems carrying out certain financial activities in France as well as calculation errors for your tax liabilities.
+Having a tax number in France also enables you to register with the online tax portal, submit your French tax return, and pay your taxes online.

 The French SPI is assigned when an individual registers with the French tax authorities and their details are entered into the system of the French Directorate-General of Public Finances (DGFiP).

 In general, you do not have to apply for a French tax number.
-You will normally be sent your French tax number after filling in and submitting your first French tax return.
+You normally receive your French tax number after filling in and submitting your first French tax return.
 The number will appear on your income tax statement sent to you by the French tax authorities.
 More information on how to file your French tax return is available here.

 French nationals will usually automatically be sent an SRI number if their parents are French tax residents.
 This is normally sent out once they reach the age of 18.

-If you wish to obtain a tax identification number in France in advance of submitting your first tax return, you should contact your local tax office in France (Centres des Impots) to make inquiries.
+If you wish to obtain a tax identification number in France in advance of submitting your first tax return, contact your local tax office (Centres des Impots) to make inquiries.
 Information on Centres des Impots in France is available here.

-For businesses and charities, tax numbers in France are normally issued once the organisation has been registered.
-The SIREN code issued to companies and non-profit organisations is used as a general identification code as well as a tax number.
+For businesses and charities, tax numbers in France are normally issued once the organization has been registered.
+The SIREN code issued to companies and non-profit organizations is used as a general identification code as well as a tax number.
 See our guide for more information on how to set up a business in France.

 To obtain a French tax number, you need to submit a French tax return to the tax authorities at DGFiP.
-If you are making an inquiry about obtaining a French tax number at a Centre d’Impot, you will need to provide proof that you are a taxpayer in France (for example, French wage slips or evidence of earned income in France).
-You will usually need to provide valid ID (e.g. passport or national identity card) also, although exact requirements will vary from region to region.
+If you are making an inquiry about obtaining a French tax number at a Centre d’Impot, you will need to provide proof that you are a taxpayer in France.
+You will usually need to provide valid ID also; exact requirements vary from region to region.